What is the legal definition of domestic violence in Arizona?

 A domestic violence order of protection is a civil court order from a judicial officer, such as a judge or magistrate.
 There are two types of orders of protection:

 Emergency Orders of Protection (EOP).
 Emergency orders of protection are designed to protect people in immediate and present danger of domestic violence.
 A judicial officer can grant an EOP orally or in writing.
-The EOP is valid only until the close of business on the day after it is issued.
+The EOP is valid only for 72 hours or until the close of business on the day after it is issued, whichever is longer.
 You should file for a more permanent order of protection from the court before the emergency order expires.
-To get an EOP, contact a law enforcement officer, who can help you get one.
+To get an EOP, contact a law enforcement officer, who can help you get one.1

 Counties with a population of 150,000 or more are required to have EOPs available after court hours and will issue them by phone.
-(As of 2012, these counties include Maricopa, Mohave, Pima, Pinal, Yavapai, and Yuma.)1 Counties with a population of 150,000 or less may issue EOPs by phone but they are not required to.2 However, in these counties, you can receive protection through a registered release order.
+(These counties include Maricopa, Mohave, Pima, Pinal, Yavapai, and Yuma.)2 Counties with a population of 150,000 or less may issue EOPs by phone but they are not required to.1 However, in these counties, you can receive protection through a registered release order.
 For more information, see What is a release order?